8Bts/tic-tac-toe/README.md

 ## Prerequisites
-In order to make the program work, you need to have ruby interpreter.
+In order to make the program work, you need to have ruby interpreter installed in your system.
 You can get the latest version of ruby from [official website](https://www.ruby-lang.org/en/downloads/).

 ## Usage